aws-amplify/aws-sdk-ios/CONTRIBUTING.md

 In some cases, it is useful to seek for feedback on the design of your planned implementation.
 This is useful when you plan a big change or feature, or you want advice on what would be the best path forward.

 The GitHub issue is sufficient for such discussions, and can be sufficient to get clarity on what you plan to do.
-Make sure you tag any members of the AWS SDK team so we can help guide you: @kneekey23, @lawmicha, @wooj2, @palpatim, @royjit, @drochetti, @phani-srikar.
+Make sure you tag the AWS Mobile SDK Team with @aws-amplify/amplify-native handle so we can help guide you.

 ### Step 3: Fork the Repo